 Another way to build your following through social media is to use a blog.
 Blogs are extremely popular in today’s world, partially because you don’t have to be a traditional author to get published and have people read and appreciate your thoughts.
 All you have to do is set up a blog with a service such as WordPress, and start writing.
 Additionally, because many blog services are free, this is one area in which you don’t have to invest money in order to promote your book and your brand.

 You can use a blog for anything, including all types of free author promotion.
-Remember that you don’t have to talk about your book all the time, but you can discuss your author platform.
+Remember that you don’t have to talk about your book all the time, but can discuss your author platform.
 Your author platform is composed of topics about which you are passionate and about which you write or try to raise awareness.
-For example, even if your book isn’t about adoption, but you are in the midst of the adoption process, this may be something you may want to share with your followers as part of your platform, why you wanted to make that commitment, and the challenges and rewards you have faced on your adoption journey.
-If you are a children’s author who wants to write about the environment, your platform could include green energy, recycling, and how kids can help improve the planet.
-Every time you write something related to your author platform, you are engaging in free author promotion without sending the message, “Buy my book because I’m a good writer.”
-Instead you’re saying, “Buy my book because I write about something you care about” and, “Buy my book because I’m a person you feel like you know, like, and trust.”
+For example, if you are a children’s author who wants to write about the environment, your platform could include green energy, recycling, and how kids can help improve the planet.
+Every time you write something related to your author platform, you are engaging in free author promotion without sending the message, “Buy my book, because I’m a good writer.”
+Instead you’re saying, “Buy my book, because I write about something you care about” and, “Buy my book because I’m a person you feel like you know, like, and trust.”

 Know Your Audience

 If you want to write about what people care about, you must know the people in your audience – single parents looking for a light read, college professors teaching freshmen how to analyze literature, someone mourning the loss of a loved one, or any other audience out there.
 As you find new readers, you connect with new people, building rapport and virtual relationships.
 Those readers may start out reading one book, but will be eager for your next one, and the one after that.